Producers Guild of America

 The Producers Guild of America (PGA) is a 501(c)(6) trade association representing the interests of television producers, film producers and emerging media producers in the United States.
 The PGA's membership includes over 8,400 members of the producing establishment worldwide.

 The Producers Guild of America offers several benefits to its members, including seminars and mentoring programs, and entrance to special screenings of movies during Oscar season.

 The PGA traces its roots back to the merger of the Screen Producers Guild and the Television Producers Guild in 1962, under Walter Mirisch's leadership.
 The organization's Golden Laurel Awards, later renamed the Producers Guild of America Awards, began in 1990 and became significant predictors of Oscar success.

 Over time, the PGA expanded its influence, establishing councils for various production branches, regional chapters like PGA East in New York, and addressing emerging media with the New Media Council in 2002.
 In 2012, the organization introduced a certification mark allowing producers to signify their significant contributions to a production.
-The PGA has also taken proactive measures to combat sexual harassment in the industry, establishing guidelines, a task force, and implementing mandatory anti-harassment training.
-Following the Harvey Weinstein scandal, the PGA expelled him from the organization.